Q: What is the Integrated Care DC Program?

-A: The Integrated Care Technical Assistance Program (ICTA) is a five-year program aimed to facilitate individualized technical assistance and training/coaching to support Medicaid providers’ efforts to provide whole-person care by integrating care for physical, behavioral health, and SUD conditions of Medicaid beneficiaries.
+A: The Integrated Care DC program is a five-year technical assistance program aimed to facilitate individualized technical assistance and training/coaching to support Medicaid providers’ efforts to provide whole-person care by integrating care for physical, behavioral health, and SUD conditions of Medicaid beneficiaries.

 The goal is to improve care and patient outcomes within three practice transformation core competencies: